 Beauty guru Ramy Gafni, who’s groomed famous brows including those belonging to Taylor Swift, tells us that when it comes to wearing makeup with glasses, you should never neglect your brows.
 “You should groom the brows to look as perfect as possible for your face and your bone structure, not your glasses,” he explains.
 “If your brows don’t look good with your frames, you need new frames.
 If your brows flatter your face, your frames should flatter your brows.”
-Need some guidance?
-Here are some tips to determine the best eyebrows for your face shape.

 One important thing to keep in mind: When wearing glasses, your brows can disappear, so give them a little extra oomph.
 This waterproof Ramy Cosmetics brow wand is easy to use and stays put, so your perfect look will last all day.

 Winter weather and indoor heat might be drying out your skin, but don’t reach for that extra moisturizing product—hydrating foundations can turn your makeup into a soggy mess under your eyeglasses.
 Pro tip: Look for words like “water based” when buying a foundation, since this allows for the lightest application possible, as opposed to terms like “extra moisture.”
 And make sure to set foundation and concealer under your eyes to avoid problems.

 Hair, makeup, and SFX artist Bobbie Riley is a fan of the Internet beauty hack that calls for dabbing Milk of Magnesia below tear ducts and on each side of the bridge of your nose.
 It controls shine and excess oil, as well as balances the look of your foundation.
 Just make sure to allow it to dry fully before applying your makeup.
 On the other hand, these Internet hacks don’t work, so don’t waste your time.